How To: Strengths-Based Goal Setting

 For many of us, this time of the year is associated with new beginnings.
 The New Year starts with ‘The New You’, right?
 Be it a new year, month or week, these symbolical periods provide us an opportunity to look back and set the direction forward.
-We call these opportunities for life improvement as resolutions and there are million of books written on how to achieve them.
-But did you know that over 90% of people will not follow through on their intentions?
+We call these opportunities for life improvement and finding purpose as resolutions and there are million of books written on how to achieve them.
+But did you know that research shows that over 90% of people will not follow through on their intentions?
 Is that because they are all lazy?
 Not at all – the answer is means of achieving those goals.

 How do we end up with goal setting in the first place?
 First, we identify where we stand at the moment or how we have been going lately – be it performance review or body weight.
 Then our ‘monkey-brains’ immediately compare the current state with the imaginary final outcome.
 Each of these points in time might be good in itself.
 But we can’t help but notice and focus on the gap between the two, right?
 So we think – what do we have to fix to bridge this gap?
 From the top of your head, they say, to lose weight one needs to do sports.
 So to be healthier I have to go to the gym at least 3 times a week.
 That’s a goal #1.

 Most of the times this intuitive goal setting process takes less than a second.
 In fact, these goals seem to energize at the beginning.
 Sure, they give a certain sense of clarity, focus, and control over the situation.
 However, after 2 weeks the excitement disappears.
 Most of the time it’s because the means of achieving the goal are based on what we ‘have to do’ instead of what we ‘want to do’.

 While there are numerous ways of reaching the end result, we tend to choose the paths based on what others say is the best way.
 No wonder – it’s a very efficient way of thinking and goal setting.
 If only it was not flawed.
 It completely disregards differences of strengths among people.
 In simple terms, what works for me – won’t work for you.